adanmillard/adanmillard/README.md

 I'm a software developer from Auckland, New Zealand.

-I've been studying with <b>Mission Ready HQ</b> since May of 2022.
-Before that I was a Warehouse Manger 💪
+I've been studying with <b>Mission Ready HQ</b> since May of 2022 and completed studying in December of 2022, now working as a Business Development Manager until I can find something in the Tech space.

 I have been studying Full Stack Development, using React/ Angular frontend's and Node.js/.Net Backends and SQL/Mongo Databases.